Thiago099/ghidra_scripts/readme.md

 ### SELECTION_Get Info.py

-This script will print basic information about the selected function
+This script will print basic information about the selected address, if found on the database

 ![image](https://github.com/Thiago099/ghidra_scripts/assets/66787043/b510a5b1-728e-43a2-b02c-367232509534)